rprichard/winpty/misc/console-handles.md

 Console Handles and Standard Handles
 ====================================

-This document will attempt to explain how console handles work and how they interact with process creation and console attachment and detachment.
+This document attempts to explain how console handles work and how they interact with process creation and console attachment and detachment.
 It is based on experiments that I ran against various versions of Windows from Windows XP to Windows 10.

+The information here is verified by the test suite in the `misc/buffer-tests` directory.
+It should be taken with a large grain of salt.
+I don't have access to many operating systems.
+There may be important things I didn't think to test.
+A lot of the behavior is surprising, so it's hard to be sure I have fully identified the behavior.

+Feel free to report errors or omissions.
+An easy thing to do is to run the accompanying test suite and report errors.
+The [test suite](#test_suite) is designed to expect bugs on the appropriate Windows releases.